-PROJECT: ULCMP ASSESSOR eview of Options: A, B, C Date assessed

-Section Title Short Score Description Score - Range Score Input: Option A Score Input: Option B Score Input: Option C NOTES 6.2.
+Review of O DJECT: ULCMP otions: A, B, C ASSESSOR Date assessed 20/03/2012 Section Title Short Score Description Score - Range Score Input: Option A Score Input: Option B Score Input: Option C NOTES 6.2.
 Is the prairie sky, coule and river views appropriately captured in key vistas within the proposed Option?
 Scale 1 to 6 6.3.
 As an iconic building, is University Hall appropriately framed for key views?
-Scale 1 to 6 7.
+Scale 1 to 6 .
 INTEGRATION 7.1.
 Does the proposed Option suggest a sense of place?
 Is it "of the Land"?
 Scale 1 to 6 7.2.
 Do the proposed buildings in this Option make "good neighbours" with existing and adjoining buildings?
 Scale 1 to 6 7.3.
 Would the proposed Option make a positive civic contribution to the surrounding Lethbridge community?
-Scale 1 to 6 8.
-PERFORMANCE 8.1.
+Scale 1 to 6 B. PERFORMANCE 8.1.
 Do the proposed buildings in this Option facilitate the phasing of future growth?
 Scale 1 to 6 8.2.
 Are the buildings in the proposed Option properly oriented to protect pedestrians from the prevailing winds and maximize solar exposure?
 Scale 1 to 6 8.3.
 Does the proposed Option suggest a scheme that maximizes pedestrian security and avoids "no-go" areas?
 Scale 1 to 6 9.
 CORE & CONNECTIVITY 9.1.
 Does the proposed Option suggest a compact campus?
 Does it define an acceptable academic core area organized around a central spine connected to a campus gateway?
 Scale 1 to 6 9.2.
 Is the pedestrian circulation simple and direct so all parts of the university are reached with mimial exposure to the oustide while remaining attractive to transverse using exterior pathways?
 Scale 1 to 6 9.3.
 Does the proposed Option connect disjointed Campus precenicts/facilities (e.g. Athletic fields, Residences)?
 Does it illustrate an appropriate planning strategy for the Research Park area to the north?
 Scale 1 to 6 10.
 SUMMARY 10.1.
 Will this proposed Option accommodate the University's development and growth plans?
 Scale 1 to 6 10.2.
-Will this proposed Option strengthen the quality of the built and natural environments to help brand the University as a destination institution, with particular emphasis on improving campus life and student experiences?
+Will this proposed Option strengthen the guality of the built and natural environments to help brand the University as a destination institution, with particular emphasis on improving campus life and student experiences?
 Scale 1 to 6 10.3.
 Does the proposed Option demonstrate leadership in the management and planning of building assests and the careful stewardship of land holdings?
 Scale 1 to 6

-Univers ity of Lethbridge: Evaluat i ion of Master Plan i Alternatives Directions: Based on the Short Score De is prompted to enter a score in the Score pink.
-Notes can be filled-out in brief sent Description , Score Range , or Score Input selected for a graphic ranking of the Mast Input Column (one score for ea ences on the far-right column.
-C using the toggle-arrows.
-Towar ach Option).
-If the Score Input in Once all scores have been record ds the bottom of the Design Eva s not within the specified range it led they can be categorically sort t will be hi-lighted either blue or ted by Section Title , Short Score 10/02/1: PROJECT: Review of Options: ULCMP A, B, C ASSESSOR Date assessed 20/03/2012 4

-Section Title Short Score Description Score - Range Score Input: Option A Score Input: Option B Score Input: Option C NOTES
+Universi ty of Lethbridge: Evaluation on of Master Plan Alternatives Directions: Based on the Short Score Descriptions (click on text for a fully annotated description) rank the Urgent Project from a Scale of 1 (worst) to 6 (best).
+The User Comments is prompted to enter a score in the Score Input Column (one score for each Option).
+If the Score Input is not within the specified range it will be hi-lighted either blue or pink.
+Notes can be filled-out in brief sentences on the far-right column.
+Once all scores have been recorded they can be categorically sorted by Section Title, Short Score Score Input using the toggle-arrows.
+Towards the bottom of the Design Evaluation spreadsheet the Top Level Indicators Graph Tab may be selected for a graphic ranking of the Master Plan Option from a scale of 1 to 6.
+10/02/12 PROJECT: Review of Options: ULCMP A, B, C ASSESSOR Date assessed 20/03/2012 Section Title Short Score Description Score - Range Score Input: Option A Score Input: Option B Score Input: Option C NOTES Alberta Canada 20/03/2012 Moriyama Teshima Architects & Planners Gibbs Gage 1 c

-Alberta

-Telephone Canada 20/03/2012

-Telephone

-Moriyama Teshima Architects & Planners Gibbs Gage E c S